tommililja/Farse/README.md

 ### To string

-Converting a Json into a string.
+Converting a Json into a string:

 ```fsharp
 type JsonFormat =